Tax

 This page provides names and contact details for qualified accountants in the UK.

-Among other search criteria you can enter specialisations i.e. tax, to see a list of contact details for tax accountants based throughout the UK.
+Among other search criteria you can enter specialisations i.e. tax, to see a list of contact details for tax accountants.

-Not all of them will be able to fulfil your requirements.
+Not all of them will be able to fulfil your requirements if you live overseas.
+Some simply won’t deal with non residents.
 You are going to need to do a bit of digging to get what you want.

 As a minimum you should ask the following three questions: